francocurotto/YDDM-re-old/NOTES.md

 good.
 I run a test for dimensioning dice nets and it works like a charm.
 Next step: implement dungeon_state and integrate the dungeon into the duel.
-At first the dungeon will not serve any prupose but it will be good to see that the players are dimensioning properly and the dungeon is displayed correctly.
+At first the dungeon will not serve any propose but it will be good to see that the players are dimensioning properly and the dungeon is displayed correctly.